Porfirije, Serbian Patriarch: Domestic relations

 In March 2021, Porfirije stated that the disputed territory of Kosovo was and remains part of Serbia and that "the referendum about it took place in 1389", referring to the medieval Battle of Kosovo, as well as Serb cultural and spiritual heritage in Kosovo.
 In May 2021, he met with Serbian Minister of Justice Maja Popović to improve cooperation with the Ministry of Justice in order to protect the heritage of the Serbian Orthodox Church in Kosovo, as well as a social and material position of monasticism.

+In March 2025, amid widespread student protests following the Novi Sad railway station canopy collapse, Porfirije made controversial statements calling for students to return to classrooms and universities.
+His remarks, which critics interpreted as support for the government of Aleksandar Vučić, sparked significant backlash on social media and were seen by many as evidence of the Serbian Orthodox Church's alignment with the ruling authorities.
+The patriarch's position during the protests was viewed as particularly contentious given the public's anger over the government's handling of the tragedy that killed 16 people.

 International relations

 In his first interview for the Croatian Radiotelevision as the Serbian patriarch, Porfirije stated that he experienced the departure from Croatia with a certain sadness and, commenting his administration of the Metropolitanate of Zagreb-Ljubljana, he added that he has a joke saying that he is the patriarch of Belgrade, Zagreb and Ljubljana – Serbs, Croats and Slovenes.

-In February 2022 Porfirije announced that the Serbian Orthodox Church would be sending help to the brothers in Ukraine.
-All donations in the temples collected would be sent to the Ukrainian Orthodox Church (dependent from the Moscow Patriarchate) and its Metropolitan Onufriy, who would help deliver them where needed; it was noted that he excluded the Orthodox Church of Ukraine and its Metropolitan Epifanij, as well as he had avoided mentioning the Russian involvement in the crisis.
+In February 2022, Porfirije announced that the Serbian Orthodox Church would be sending help to Orthodox Christians in Ukraine.
+All donations collected would be sent to the Ukrainian Orthodox Church (Moscow Patriarchate) and its Metropolitan Onufriy, who would help deliver them where needed; it was noted that he excluded the Orthodox Church of Ukraine and its Metropolitan Epifanij, and avoided mentioning the Russian invasion.

+In April 2025, Porfirije visited Moscow and met with Russian President Vladimir Putin alongside Patriarch Kirill of Moscow.
+During the meeting, held on April 22, Porfirije described the ongoing student protests in Serbia as a "color revolution" orchestrated by Western powers, stating that "centres of power from the West do not wish to nurture the identity of the Serbian people or their culture."
+He also expressed that Serbia's positions on Kosovo, Republika Srpska, and Montenegro depend on Russia's global stance.
+The visit drew criticism from theologians and political analysts who accused Porfirije of serving the interests of Vučić's government rather than the Serbian Orthodox Church.